Enfield residents oppose the proposal of a large distribution center in residential area

 ENFIELD, Conn. — Residents in Enfield have been fired up over the proposal of a large distribution center that may be built on a large piece of land.

-Those against said the the town never even notified the public about this project.
+Those against said the town never even notified the public about this project.

 "This is a residential neighborhood.
 It's not for an industrial park.
 We have an industrial park!" said David Stolpinski of Enfield.